 Inspiration from isolation

 Today, Graham is as passionate about music as ever, and is collaborating from Coronavirus isolation to bring out a series of songs for the 'new normal' as we emerge from lockdown.

 The first of these is VACCINE (For the World), a groove-driven pop plea to the people of the world to come together and save the planet for the good of us all… and our children to come.

 Other recent releases

 Respected indie label, Acid Jazz has included a beautiful 1979 recording of Graham’s song Sampaguita on its special collector’s album, AJX500 (read more).
 This limited edition vinyl, released on 29 November 2019, celebrates the label’s 500th release and showcases its present and future plans.

-The focus on Graham’s music continues in 2020.
+The focus on Graham’s music continued into 2020.
 On 31 January, Acid Jazz released Carnaby Street Soul West Coast Vibes on vinyl and CD, bringing together tracks from across Graham’s musical career, including Sampaguita.